A robust strategy is the key to success for many businesses and organisations.

 - Both involve a coordinated approach, requiring collaboration to help deliver the outputs and outcomes associated with the respective processes.

 - Each approach is flexible, allowing approaches to adapt depending on changing priorities and the effectiveness of different tasks.

 Transforming strategy with a combined Agile OKR approach

-While OKR and Agile each have their strengths and benefits, when used together they can improve operations and help employees focus on the bigger picture and manage what matters.
+While OKR and Agile each have their strengths and benefits, when used as a combinative Agile OKR approach they can improve operations and help employees focus on the bigger picture and manage what matters.

 Instead of having two competing frameworks, Agile OKR approaches complement each other.